 Circular Quay to Watsons Bay – Route 324/325

 The 325 from Circular Quay to Watson’s Bay will take you past all the multi-million dollar houses in Rose Bay Vaucluse.
-The 324 bus detours past Nielson Park, which is a lovely sheltered Harbour Beach a great stop for a swim in warmer months.
+The 324 bus detours past Nielson Park, which is a lovely sheltered Harbour Beach an excellent stop for a swim in warmer months.

 - Watsons Bay – Doyle’s fish and chips – in the park or the restaurant